RichardBradley/liquibase.github.com/tutorial-using-oracle.md

 lb_install</pre>

 <p>
-Twice, you should receive the confirmation “Migration successful”, and Solo is running on 1.0.
+Twice, you should receive the confirmation "Migration successful", and Solo is running on 1.0.
 </p>

 </div>